Stories from Hartford's Grassroots

 In his twenties Sandburg was a regular contributor of news and poetry to the International Socialist Review (ISR) and other prominent liberal and radical magazines.
 With his work for the Chicago Daily News he honed his skill as a reporter who wrote in the language of the working class.

-The College Club of Hartford may have been the first to invite Sandburg to the state.
+The College Club of Hartford may have been the first to invite Sandburg to our state.
 On February 3, 1922, he performed at the Center Church House on Gold Street.
 His lecture was entitled “Is there a New Poetry?”
 (Tickets could be purchased for one dollar at Mitchell’s Book Shop around the corner from the church.)
 Sandburg recited “The Windy City,” which had not yet been published, and sang some of the many folk songs that eventually appeared in his collection The American Song Bag.

 In January, 1932, Sandburg gave readings at Hartford’s Weaver High School, Bulkeley High and West Middle School for several thousand students, faculty and members of the public.